Many Options to Reduce the Appearance of Scarring

 Consultation Procedure

-Prior to treatment you must first undergo a consultation where details about your medical history are obtained in order to confirm suitability.
+Prior to treatment you must first undergo a FREE consultation where details about your medical history are obtained in order to confirm suitability.
 Before proceeding you will be asked to sign a consent form and undergo a patch test 7 days prior to treatment.